|

 Bayer Designations

 The Bayer designation does not consist of only the Greek letter assigned to the star.
 It also includes the possessive form of the constellation's Latin name.
-Dubhe is a Ursae Majoris, or "alpha of Ursa Major", while Betelgeuse is a Orionis, or "alpha of Orion".
-On maps, only the Greek letter is shown next to the star, because the constellation is inferred from the overall position in the sky, or indicated by an outline of the area covered by the constellation, and the name of the constellation, somewhere inside that outline.
-In tables, the Greek letter is combined with a three-letter abbreviation of the constellation name, so that Dubhe is a UMa, and Betelgeuse is a Ori.
-Similarly, Polaris is a UMi, or a Ursae Minoris, meaning that it is one of the brightest or most important stars in Ursa Minor, while Kochab, which is equally bright, but no longer serves as the Pole Star, is b UMi, or b Ursae Minoris.
+Dubhe is α Ursae Majoris, or "alpha of Ursa Major", while Betelgeuse is α Orionis, or "alpha of Orion".
+On maps only the Greek letter is shown next to the star, because the constellation is inferred from the overall position in the sky, or indicated by an outline of the area covered by the constellation, and the name of the constellation somewhere inside that outline.
+In tables, the Greek letter is combined with a three-letter abbreviation of the constellation name, so that Dubhe is α UMa, and Betelgeuse is α Ori.
+Similarly, Polaris is α UMi or α Ursae Minoris, meaning that it is one of the brightest or most important stars in Ursa Minor, while Kochab, which is equally bright but no longer serves as the Pole Star, is β UMi or β Ursae Minoris.

 Flamsteed Numbers

-In the late 1600's, John Flamsteed extended Bayer's idea, using numbers instead of letters (in a sense, Bayer was numbering them as well, since the letters of the Greek alphabet were used as counters, as well as letters).
-Instead of just numbering the brighter stars, as Bayer did, Flamsteed assigned numbers to all the naked-eye stars (that is, all the stars visible in a dark sky, without optical aid).
-However, instead of using low numbers for brighter stars and high numbers for fainter stars, which is essentially what Bayer was doing, Flamsteed numbered the stars according to their right ascension, so that the westernmost star in a constellation was assigned the number 1, the next star to the east of that in the same constellation was assigned the number 2, and so on.
+In the late 1600's John Flamsteed extended Bayer's idea, using numbers instead of letters (in a sense Bayer was numbering them as well, since the letters of the Greek alphabet were used as counters as well as letters).
+Instead of just numbering the brighter stars as Bayer did, Flamsteed assigned numbers to all the naked-eye stars (that is all the stars visible in a dark sky without optical aid) visible from Great Britain.
+However, instead of using low numbers for brighter stars and high numbers for fainter stars, which is what Bayer usually did, Flamsteed numbered the stars according to their right ascension, so that the westernmost naked-eye star in a constellation was assigned the number 1, the next star to the east of that in the same constellation was assigned the number 2, and so on.
+As it happens, Flamsteed did not intend to use these numbers on a permanent basis, but only as a way of keeping track of things until he completed his life's work, the Historia Coelestis Britannica, a catalog of over 2500 stars; and when the work was finally posthumously published, it did not contain any Flamsteed numbers.
+In some ways this was reasonable, as the boundaries of the constellations were very vague in Flamsteed's time, and over time precession changes the positions of the stars relative to the grid of right ascension and declination, so that the order of the numbers does not exactly agree with modern coordinates.

 Variable Star Names